slarmoo/.github/profile/javascript/string/string.md

 📖 **Deeper dive reading**: [MDN String](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String)

 Strings are a primitive type in JavaScript.
-A string variable is specified by surround a sequence of characters with single quotes (`'`), double quotes (`"`), or backticks (\`).
+A string variable is specified by surrounding a sequence of characters with single quotes (`'`), double quotes (`"`), or backticks (`` ` ``).
 The meaning of single or double quotes are equivalent, but the backtick defines a string literal that may contain JavaScript that is evaluated in place and concatenated into the string.
 A string literal replacement specifier is declared with a dollar sign followed by a curly brace pair.
 Anything inside the curly braces is evaluated as JavaScript.
 You can also use backticks to create multiline strings without having to explicitly escape the newline characters using `\n`.

 ```js
 'quoted text'; // " also works